Auf Wiedersehen, Pet: Series 1: 1983–1984

 The "building site" used for most of the filming was a set created on the backlot of the former ATV Elstree Studios at Borehamwood in Hertfordshire (then owned by Central).
 After its sale to the BBC in 1984, the "Albert Square" set of EastEnders was built there.
 Such was the attention to detail that the producers imported thousands of bricks from West Germany as these were slightly bigger than those used on English building sites.

 The show was one of the first to use lightweight video cameras, including the Philips LDK 14S, on location in drama production.
 Previously used in electronic news-gathering they were more versatile and cheaper to use than studio-based cameras.
 Interior scenes (such as those in the bar) were shot in studios at Borehamwood.
 Some location filming was conducted in Hamburg, despite the fact that the series was set in Düsseldorf.
 In these scenes most of the cars' registration numbers begin with HH denoting Hamburg (HH = Hansestadt Hamburg).

 The location sequences in Hamburg and Düsseldorf actually only lasted 10 days.
 The Intercontinental hotel which Dennis, Wayne and Barry visit in episode 7, titled "Private Lives", was the same hotel in which the cast and crew stayed while filming there.

 In the last episode of the series, "When The Boat Goes Out", the hut on the site where the gang live accidentally catches fire and burns down.
 The ruins shown on the end credits were the actual ruins of the hut that was used for filming.

-In 2000, the first series was ranked #46 on the 100 Greatest British Television Programmes, in a list compiled by the British Film Institute.
+The first series was placed at number 46 in the British Film Institute's 100 Greatest British Television Programmes list compiled in 2000.